-An ISMS represents DOE's overall umbrella framework for managing environment, safety and health.
-It was developed in response to Recommendations 95-2 and 98-1 issued by the Defense Nuclear Facility Safety Board, and was implemented at virtually all DOE sites by October 2000.
-The framework for ISMS is provided in DOE P 450.4, Safety Management System Policy, and guidance is provided in DOE G 450.4-1B, Integrated Safety Management System Guide.
+An ISMS represents DOE's overall umbrella framework for managing environment, safety, and health (ES&H).
+It was developed in response to recommendations 95-2 and 98-1 issued by the Defense Nuclear Facilities Safety Board and was implemented at virtually all DOE sites by October 2000.
+The framework for ISMS is provided in DOE P 450.4, Integrated Safety Management System Policy, and guidance is provided in DOE G 450.4-1B, Integrated Safety Management System Guide..., dated 3-1-01.
 In addition, ISMS is incorporated in DOE contracts through several Department of Energy Acquisition Regulations (DEAR) clauses.
-Within ISMS, the term "safety" is defined to encompass environment, safety, and health, including pollution prevention.
+Within ISMS, the term "safety" is defined to encompass ES&H, including pollution prevention.

-5.2 Environmental Management Systems
+5.2 ENVIRONMENTAL MANAGEMENT SYSTEMS

-An EMS is a systematic and structured approach for addressing environmental consequences an organization's activities, products and services.
-DOE O 450.1 defines an EMS as "a continuous cycle of planning, implementing. evaluating. and improving processes and actions undertaken to achieve environmental missions and goals."
+An EMS is a systematic and structured approach for addressing the environmental consequences of an organization's activities, products, and services.
+DOE O 450.1 defines an EMS as "a continuous cycle of planning, implementing, evaluating, and improving processes and actions undertaken to achieve environmental missions and goals."

 Although several recognized EMS frameworks exist, most are based on the International Organization for Standardization (ISO) 14001 EMS standard.
-As a result, ISO 14001 is the framework upon which organizations most frequently choose to base their EMS, and, this is proving to be the case with U.S. Federal facilities.
-However, DOE O 450.1 does not prescribe the type of EMS framework that DOE elements must use (see attachment 3 of this Guide for a list of the EMS elements required by DOE O 450.1).
+As a result, ISO 14001 is the framework upon which organizations most frequently choose to base their EMSs, and this is proving to be the case with U.S. Federal facilities.
+However, DOE O 450.1 does not prescribe the type of EMS framework that DOE elements must use (see Attachment 3 of this Guide for a list of the EMS elements required by DOE O 450.1).

-The basic ISO 14001 EMS model (see Figure 1) consists of the following four phases:
+The basic ISO 14001 EMS model (see Figure 1) consists of the following four phases.

-Phase I: Planning
+PHASE I: PLANNING